akontsevich/QML-Coding-Guide/README.md

 You need to consider scalability when:

   - You want to deploy your application to more than one device platform, such as Android and iOS, or more than one device screen configuration.
+For example, starting with Android 16, apps can no longer lock themselves to portrait-only mode.
+Google is moving the ecosystem toward fully adaptive apps—designed to work seamlessly across every device, screen size, and orientation.
   - Your want to be prepared for new devices that might appear on the market after your initial deployment.
   - You or user may want to improve accessibility and change application font